Anthropology and Sociology of Sub-Saharan Africa

 The following categories of students may register for this course:

-- Students enrolled for BA “Culturele antropologie en ontwikkelingssociologie” at Leiden University, including the pre-master students of CA-OS
+• Students enrolled for BA “Cultural Anthropology and Development Sociology” at Leiden University, including the CA-OS Pre-Master’s students

-This course consists of weekly thematic lectures connected to the literature from the reading list.
+This course consists of weekly thematic lectures connected with the literature from the reading list.
 The lectures and literature have been organised around three main themes:

 - a critical reflection on the concepts used by anthropologists who have been studying Africa;

-- attention for one's own positioning when doing research in and about the Sub-Saharan Africa;
+- attention for the individual's own positioning when doing research in and about Sub-Saharan Africa;

-These topics are tackled in the context of the post-colonial North-South relations and from both theoretical and practical point of view.
+These topics are tackled in the context of post-colonial North-South relations and from both theoretical and practical points of view.

-After finishing this course the students will have a deeper anthropological and sociological insight in both historical and contemporary forms of tradition and modernity in Africa, and the local, national, and global connections within which this takes place.
+Students who complete this course will have a deeper anthropological and sociological insight into both historical and contemporary forms of tradition and modernity in Africa, and the local, national, and global connections within which they take place.

-Dates and room numbers can be found on our website, under "2e Jaar, Hoorcolleges S2".
+Dates and room numbers can be found on our website, under "2e Jaar, Semester 2, Hoorcolleges".